 |Nicole Boyett-Executive Assistant|

-This is Nicole's second year at APL!
+This is Nicole's third year at APL!
 A graduate of SAIC, she has experience as an admin and PA in both educational and medical fields.
 In her free time she loves to draw comics, illustrate, and teach art.

 |Blake Degraw-Office Manager|

 Blake randomly discovered APL when he moved to Seattle in 2012, and the warm community has kept him here in various capacities ever since.
 He currently splits his time between APL and Cornish College of the Arts, where he studies music composition.
 In his spare time, he is the director and conductor of a community orchestra, develops and builds sound sculptures for gallery installations, collects and restores musical instruments, and is a ghost-town enthusiast.

 Courtney has been working in the field of education and ABA for fourteen years.
 She has been at APL since the fall of 2010, when she started as the K/1 Head Teacher.
 She has since transitioned into a coordinator role, assisting Ali with managing clinical and educational support services.
 2017-2018 will be her second year as Clinical Director of the ROOTS Clinic at APL.
 In her spare time, Courtney enjoys reading, writing, and spending time with her husband and six-year-old son.

 |Erin Callaghan-Assistant Head of School for Lower School|